kennyphan02/Coding-Notes/Algorithms/Trees/Generic Trees (N-ary trees).md

 - Generic trees are a collection of nodes where each node contains multiple references to its children
+	- Properties:
+		- Many children at every node
+		- Number of nodes for each node is not known in advance
+-